-Maria Flynn is president and CEO of Jobs for the Future.
+Maria Flynn is president & CEO of Jobs for the Future.
 Her commitment to JFF’s vision of equitable economic advancement for all and her leadership in workforce policy have made her a national authority on the future of work, the role of technology in the labor market, career pathways for learners and workers underserved by the education and workforce systems, and employer engagement.

 As CEO, she has led JFF’s growth and evolution into a leading-edge organization.
 She launched JFFLabs to help forge connections between traditional education and workforce systems and innovative companies designing technology-driven solutions to challenges facing workers, learners, educators, employers, and policymakers.
 Under her leadership, JFF acquired the Employment Technology Fund, now operating under JFF Ventures, JFF’s impact investing arm for funds focused exclusively on startups using emerging technologies to improve economic advancement opportunities for workers in low-wage jobs.
-Maria also oversaw the acquisition of EQOS, a nonprofit whose framework workers, learners, and employers can use to assess the quality of education and training programs and identify those that lead to equitable economic advancement.
+She also oversaw the acquisition of EQOS, a nonprofit whose framework workers, learners, and employers can use to assess the quality of education and training programs and identify those that lead to equitable economic advancement.

 As JFF approaches its 40th anniversary in 2023, Maria has refined the organization to remain nimble and maximize its impact in a dynamic education and workforce ecosystem.
 As of 2022, JFF’s core offerings reside in the following areas: JFFLabs, JFF Ventures, three practice areas (Education, Employer Mobilization, Workforce & Regional Economies), and three centers (Racial Economic Equity, Apprenticeship & Work-Based Learning, Justice & Economic Advancement).